jp0x1/jp0x1.github.io/src/content/blog/boilersctf/index.md

 ---

 # Background Information
-I participated in b01lersctf 2025 with Cosmic Bit Flips.
+I participated in b01lersctf 2025 with Cosmic Bit Flips and we got 20th with most members kinda busy w other things so I think we did good.
 I need to get better at web fr... (lowkey these solves were kinda meaningless lmao)

 # Web